crusher-dev/documentation/docs/concept/sql-extensions.md

 HAVING sum(e) > 100;
 ```

-In QuestDB's dialect, `select * from` optionality and featherweight sub-queries
+In Crusher's dialect, `select * from` optionality and featherweight sub-queries
 come to the rescue to create a smaller, more readable query, without unnecessary
 repetitive aggregations. `HAVING` functionality can be obtained implicitly as
 follows: